openjdk/babylon-docs/site/articles/triton.md

 ## Triton

-[Triton][Triton-intro] is a domain-specific programming model and compiler developers can use to write programs in Python that compile to GPU code.
+[Triton][Triton-intro] is a domain-specific programming model that compiler developers can use to write programs in Python that compile to GPU code.

 Triton enables developers with little or no experience of GPU hardware and